Why Carbs Are Not The Enemy

 Although the findings were derived from a limited number of countries and it isn't known whether the results apply to other geographic locations, they support current dietary guidelines that recommend at least three daily servings (or 48 grams) of whole grains to improve overall health, Qi Sun, MD, assistant professor in the Department of Nutrition and senior author of the study, said in a press release.

-Many Americans don't consume as many whole-grain foods — like whole wheat, oatmeal, bran, quinoa, corn, or barley — as we should these days.
+Many of us don't consume as many whole-grain foods — like whole wheat, oatmeal, bran, quinoa, corn, or barley — as we should these days.
 Instead, we eat lots of refined grains, like white bread and pastas made with refined flours.

 To reach the goal of at least 48 grams of whole grain per day, the researchers recommended incorporating foods that have at least 16 grams per serving, like bran, oatmeal, and quinoa.
 Sneaking in things like popcorn, brown rice, and even choosing breads and pasta made with 100% whole grains can also help you get more.